vkammerer/teleporter/README.md

 myHaa.transition([{{class: ''}}, {class: 'myclass'}]);
 ```
 Each object in the array represents a step of the transition.
 If only one String or Object is passed, it is assumed that the first step is the current step.
-The objects of the Array have the following format:
+The objects of the array have the following format:
 ```javascript
 {
   class: 'myclass', // class of the step